Skip to main content

 Multi-Stage Formats (Group + Elimination)

-• First Stage: Round-Robin Groups Participants are split into balanced groups.
-Each group plays a mini league.
+• Round-Robin Groups — participants are split into balanced groups and each group plays a mini league

-Ideal for: sports leagues, school tournaments, esports with qualifiers.
+Ideal for: sports leagues, school tournaments, esports with qualifiers, any event with 8+ teams.

 Note: You can’t change the format after creation.
 If you need a different structure, simply create a new tournament.